This is the complete eight-episode + prequel of “The False Messiah” epic!

 Isn’t that why people go on vacation?

 She asks and Alfonso nods, both smiling again and exhaling deeply.
-The conversation flows uninterruptedly for a long time, during which time a fly begins to move around inside the car, almost unnoticed by any of them.
-The fly ends up resting on the edge of the bottle for so long that, when Amelia becomes aware of its presence, she cannot avoid, almost reflexively, moving it with her hand, hitting it so hard that she ends up knocking it down.
-A nervous laughter leads her to hide the guilt she feels for having ended a life, something that catches Alfonso’s attention.
-Amelia wipes the bottle and takes another sip of water, this time she doesn’t manage to calm down.
+The conversation flows uninterruptedly for a long time, during which time a fly moves around inside the cabin of the car, passing unnoticed to them.
+The fly ends up resting on the edge of the bottle for so long that, when Amelia becomes aware of its presence, she cannot avoid, almost reflexively, to move it with her hand, hitting it so hard that she ends up knocking the fly down.
+Nervous laughter leads her to hide the guilt she feels for having ended a life, something that catches Alfonso’s attention.
+Amelia wipes the bottle and takes another sip of water.

 Live in such a way that your actions pay the debt.

-Alfonso remembers the quote from some movie he has seen, Amelia picks up the body of the fly and keeps it on a piece of paper.
+Alfonso remembers the quote from some movie he has seen, Amelia picks up the fly’s body and puts it on a piece of paper.
 Both remain silent out of respect for the deceased and then let it rest, burying it in the desert sands.
 Amelia asks Alfonso to say a few words

 Fly, we didn’t know you and I want you to know that none of us wanted you to die.
 It’s just that life is so fragile.
 As someone once said, life is a blink and death is an eternity.
 I think you are in a better place.

 The wind picks up a thin layer of sand and gains some intensity, Alfonso and Amelia decide to go back inside the car.
-A short time later, Amelia feels the first signs of fatigue, first a faint yawn, then a long one.
-The heaviness of the sunset settles on her eyelids that fall without control, Amelia says goodbye for the moment and settles down on the seat, using a sweatshirt as a pillow she manages to find a comfortable position and closes her eyes, soon after she falls asleep.
+A short time later, Amelia feels the first signs of fatigue, a faint yawn, then a long one.
+The heaviness of the sunset settles on her eyelids, Amelia says goodbye for the moment and settles down on the seat, using a sweatshirt as a pillow she manages to find a comfortable position and closes her eyes, soon after she falls asleep.